- Reviewed: 4 March 2022, 18:51 NZDT

 The security situation in Haiti is unpredictable and crime levels are high throughout the country.
 Murder, armed robbery and carjacking is prevalent and there is an increased risk at night and in isolated areas.
 Local law enforcement’s response to crime is often limited.

-New Zealanders are advised to exercise a high degree of vigilance at all times, particularly in Port-au-Prince.
-We recommend avoiding travelling after dark and the use of public transport, including shared taxis (tap-taps) and buses.
+New Zealanders are advised to exercise a high degree of vigilance at all times, particularly in Port-au-Prince and near Haiti’s border with the Dominican Republic.
+We recommend avoiding travel after dark and the use of public transport, including shared taxis (tap-taps) and buses.
 We also recommend making adequate security arrangements to avoid travelling alone in Haiti.
 The presence of one or more travelling companions with reliable local knowledge may help mitigate the risks.

 Criminals have been known to follow travellers from the airport in Port-au-Prince to carry out robberies or carjackings.
 We recommend travelling with doors locked and windows up at all times and arranging transport from the airport before arrival.
 No resistance should be given if you are the victim of an armed robbery or carjacking as this could lead to an escalation in violence.